rebollocarla/SCAV-Video/README.md

 TASK 4: Storing and showing in the terminal info of the video of your choice.

 TASK 5: Getting a frame from the video of your choice with ffmpeg and resizing it using the function resize_and_reduce_quality from P1 module.

+**S2: Python Video**

+File **_video_processor.py_**

+TASK 1, 2 and 3 are defined in functions in this file inside the class _VideoProcessor_.
+The main of the whole seminar is found in this file as well.

+File **_subtitles.py_**
+TASK 4: Downloading the URL video, downloading its subtitles and joining them with the video developed in different functions.
+TASK 5 is calling it in the previous file.

+File **_yuv_histogram.py_**
+TASK 6: Creates the YUV histogram of the video introduced as input inside the class YUVHistogram.
+Called in the _video_processor.py_ main.